aufau/SaberMod/README.rst

   behind an obstacle.
 This cvar's value limits time period in which this can happen, adding extra hit detection delay for players with pings higher than `msec`.

+g_warmup <0|1>
+  SaberMod has a new warmup system.
+All players must ready up with `ready` command before a match can start.
+Old `g_warmupTime` Cvar is no longer used.
+Setting this cvar to 0 disables warmup alltogether.

 g_voteCooldown <seconds>
   How long a player has to wait before he can call another vote.